I Month How Many Weeks

 Introduction: The Varied Length of Months

 The seemingly simple question – "one month, how many weeks?" – highlights a fundamental truth: months aren't consistently sized.
-Unlike weeks, which always consist of seven days, the number of days in a month varies considerably.
+So unlike weeks, which always consist of seven days, the number of days in a month varies considerably.
 This variability stems from the historical development of our calendar system, which attempted to reconcile the lunar cycle (approximately 29.5 days) with the solar year (approximately 365.25 days).

 The Calendar System: A Brief History